Loading slang details...

 Middle East

-"kashkhe (كشخة)" is the most efficient way to say stylish; dressed up elegantly (common in….
-Change my mind.
+"People use "kashkhe (كشخة)" to mean stylish; dressed up elegantly (common in gulf arabic)."

 Perfectly styled or executed; flawless.